Gpreciat/dataTRICKS/projects/omicsDataIntegration/README.md

 ## Introduction

 The `XomicsToModel` function is a powerful tool within the COBRA Toolbox designed to bridge the gap between multi-omics data and genome-scale metabolic models.
 This function serves as a transformative bridge, allowing researchers to translate various omics datasets, such as transcriptomics, proteomics, metabolomics, and literature-based "bibliomics," into context-specific metabolic models for particular cell types or conditions.
+This methodology was utilised in the study by *Preciat et al.* to construct a genome-scale model of cell dopaminergic neurons derived from pluripotent stem cells ([iDopaNeuro](https://github.com/Gpreciat/dataTRICKS/tree/main/projects/dopaminergicNetworkGem)).
+The omics information employed encompassed bibliomic, metabolomic, and transcriptomic data.

 ## Key Features